This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Visit my other site, For The Wing, for all things chicken-wing!

 The first time I tried the Thai Curry Wings at Buffalo Wild Wings I was blown away.
 It was in West Chester, Ohio, and I remember it like it was yesterday because I absolutely loved the combination of coconut, curry and just a bit of heat.
 I could’ve just licked the sauce off the wings, but then we were in a public place and that would’ve been awkward.
-Ever since I’ve been looking for a copycat of BW3’s sauce, and here it is.
+Ever since I’ve been looking for a version of BW3’s sauce, and here it is.
+The perfect copycat Buffalo Wild Wings Thai Curry wings.
 Now I can lick the sauce off the wings in the privacy of my own home!

 Copycat Buffalo Wild Wings Thai Curry Wings